BioplatformsAustralia/ckanext-bulk/README.md

-# ckanext-wget
+# ckanext-bulk

 This CKAN extension adds a bulk-download facility to CKAN.

-Links can be added to organization search packages, as well as to the dataset page, which produce a Zip file containing:
+Snippets are provided, which when included on the relevant pages will add a button that, when clicked, downloads a Zip file containing:

   - a list of all relevant resource URLs
   - a MD5 checksum file
+  - a Windows PowerShell script which downloads those resources, then confirms the checksums match
-  - a shell script which downloads those resources with `wget`, then confirms the checksums match
+  - a UNIX shell script which downloads those resources with `wget`, then confirms the checksums match

+Snippets are provided for the organization and package search CKAN views.